-A: It’s really interesting, but public transportation is free for all residents of Tallinn.
+A: It’s fascinating, but public transportation is free for all residents of Tallinn.
 I think it’s a unique aspect in Europe.
 I own a car, but I don’t think it’s really necessary.
-Tallinn is small so you can travel around easily by public transportation.
+Tallinn is small, so you can travel around easily by public transportation.
 And it’s free!
 Taxis are very cheap, as well, so there’s lots of variety.

 Q: How would you rate the healthcare in Tallinn?
 Have you had any particularly good/bad experiences with regard to doctors and hospitals?

 A: (Fortunately) I haven’t had any issues so far, so I haven’t visited the doctor yet.
 However, I can say that if you are employed (or self-employed), you are insured, and you get a general practitioner who consults you when you need to and if necessary he or she will give you a recommendation to visit a specialist.
 It is all free!